ThibeauK/forumistic-blog/posts/post6.md

 *
 Philosophy of most hardware hackers:
-- Do something with a piece of hardware that has never been done before.\n
+- Do something with a piece of hardware that has never been done before.
-- Create something extraordinary.\n
+- Create something extraordinary.
-- Harm nobody in the process.\n
+- Harm nobody in the process.
 *